 What happens if there are more than 1000 people in line for Machu Picchu tickets on the same day?

 Between August 1-13, 2025, there were way more than 3000 extra travelers in that tiny gateway village to Machu Picchu.
 This created another situation that affected everyone who now had to wait sometimes up to 3 or 4 days from the time they bought their entry tickets in person, to the time and date they actually entered.
-It was chaos.
 The village was overwhelmed by the pre-ticketed visitors who average 5000 per day, combined with the surge in last-minute travelers.
 Hotels and restaurants were accused of price-gouging and taking advantage of thousands of marooned travelers waiting until they could enter the Inca citadel.
 The only way to get out of the village of Aguas Calientes is by train to Ollantaytambo, or on foot to the high jungle village of Santa Teresa to wait it out.
 Trains were booked solid, so many chose to walk 3 hours to the hidroelectric station where hopefully they could find transport about 45 minutes on rough dirt roads to the small village of Santa Teresa.
 That's what some people did to escape the crowds and the extra cost of waiting in Aguas Calientes to enter Machu Picchu.

 Can entry tickets to Machu Picchu be guaranteed for visitors who show up in person to buy them?